Back to Blog

 The Gas Safety (Installation and Use) Regulations 1998 state that landlords must keep gas appliances, pipework and flues in a safe condition.
 So you must have a gas safety check carried out each year and secure a gas safety certificate confirming the required standards have been met.

-Who can make the checks?
+Who can make a gas safety check?

 The gas engineer you use must be on the Gas Safe Register, otherwise it’s illegal for them to carry out work on any domestic gas appliance.